rettichschnidi/clang-misracpp2008/README.md

 Bugs
 ====
-When reporting a bug, please include a code snipped which triggers the flaw.
+When reporting a bug, please include a code snippet which triggers the flaw.

 Contributions
 =============
 To contribute code for a new rule checker, add a file with the test cases to the "test" folder and implement the checker logic afterwards.
-The new checker will be detected when explicitly calling cmake in the build directory.
+The new checker will get detected when explicitly calling cmake in the build directory.

 Running Tests
 =============